eljojo/low-tide/CONTRIBUTING.md

 1. User creates a job via the HTTP API.
 2. The `jobs.Manager` queues the job ID.
 3. A single background worker executes the configured CLI command for that job.
+## Frontend Development

+We follow a specific philosophy for frontend styling:

+1.  **Mini Framework**: We have a set of internal base classes (prefixed with `.lt-`) defined in `frontend/css/main.css`.
+Components should use these classes.
+2.  **Theming**: Themes (in `frontend/css/themes/`) customize the look by overriding CSS variables and targeting the `.lt-` classes.
+3.  **Components**: We use `goober` for component-level styles.
+Reusable patterns should be extracted.

+See `frontend/.goosehints` for the full style guide.

 4. Subprocess output is captured:
    - persisted into SQLite
    - streamed live to the browser